JasYoung314/gamingtheorist/_posts/2014-10-18-Calculating-damage-per-second.md

 Something I'd like to investigate in this blog is how game theory can be used to analyse a given match.
 This would involve breaking down a match into smaller and smaller pieces, and finding the optimal action to take in these situations.
-This is the first peice of that: optimising damage output.
+This is the first piece of that: optimising damage output.

 #Optimising Damage per Second

 While each match is different, they follow the same pattern.
 It starts of with the hero's weak, unable to fight the base defenses.
 Each team spends time getting stronger and stronger called farming.
-This continues until one team feels confident enough to make an assualt on the base, and take out a tower or two.
+This continues until one team feels confident enough to make an assault on the base, and take out a tower or two.
 This will go back and forth with each team chipping away at towers and barracks, all the while getting stronger and stronger.

 Within each team one hero will be designated the 'carry'.
-This hero is designed to be weak, at the start of the game, and if not controlled by the opposition (by killing them and stopping thier farm) become strong enough to completely wipe out the enemy team by themselves.
+This hero is designed to be weak, at the start of the game, and if not controlled by the opposition (by killing them and stopping their farm) become strong enough to completely wipe out the enemy team by themselves.
-This requires that the carry buys the correct items to maximise thier damage per second (DpS).
+This requires that the carry buys the correct items to maximise their damage per second (DpS).
 Getting the correct mix of attack speed and attack damage can be tricky as each hero can only hold 6 items, which is what the short script I've written does.

 Lets simplify the situation.
 Our carry is a hero called Faceless Void.
-He's a cherry fellow that has a nasty habit of disappearing for 20-40 mins, reappearing and walking through your team, towers, barracks, Ancient, hopes and dreams like they were made of butter.
+He's a cherry fellow that has a nasty habit of disappearing for 20-40 minutes, reappearing and walking through your team, towers, barracks, Ancient, hopes and dreams like they were made of butter.
 The reason he can do this is his ultimate ability called chronosphere.
-He presses a button and the he gets 5 seconds of uninterupted hitting you in the face, where you cant fight back.
+He presses a button and the he gets 5 seconds of uninterrupted hitting you in the face, where you cant fight back.
-However once this time is up, if he hasn't murdere everything you hold dear, he dies in about 4 hits from your carry.
+However once this time is up, if he hasn't murdered everything you hold dear, he dies in about 4 hits from your carry.
 He's built for damage, not survivability.

 So which items should he purchase?
-Eventualy he will have the pick of the items, so the two we will consider are the best damage and attack speed items respectvely.
+Eventually he will have the pick of the items, so the two we will consider are the best damage and attack speed items respectively.
 The Divine Rapier and the Mjolnir.

 The Divine Rapier gives the most raw attack damage at a ridiculous +300.
 It's a risky item however, if you're killed while carrying it, the enemy who killed you gets it.